amarstays/CodeReviewComments/README.md

 # Code Review Comments

 This page collects common comments made during reviews of code, so that a single detailed explanation can be referred to by everyone.
-This is a good starting for new developers and experienced developers to start writing code or start reviewing code.
+This is a good starting for both new developers and experienced developers.
+New developers can use this while development and reviewers can use this while code reviews.

-This is a laundry list of common mistakes, not a comprehensive style guide.
-The list may not include issues identified by code analysis tools like linting tools, [SonarQube rules](https://rules.sonarsource.com), [fbinfer](https://fbinfer.com) or [errorprone.info](http://errorprone.info).
+This is a laundry list of common mistakes, not a comprehensive guide.
+The list may not include typical issues identified by code analysis tools like linting tools, [SonarQube rules](https://rules.sonarsource.com), [fbinfer](https://fbinfer.com) or [errorprone.info](http://errorprone.info).

-If your reviews comprehensive covering different perspectives other than mentioned here, please feel free to continue the practices.
-You may raise an issue on this repository, if you feel those reviews items are important to others.
+If your reviews are comprehensive and covered different perspectives than mentioned here, please feel free to continue the practices.
+You may raise an issue on this repository, if you feel those reviews checklist items are important to others as well.

-Please discuss any changes for existing checklist before editing them, even minor ones.
+Please discuss any changes for existing checklist items before editing them here, even minor ones.
 Many people have different opinions and this is not the place for edit wars.
 Raise a PR all members in the project team will be notified immediately.

 ## Languages